 One apartment.
 Two different eras.
 Each creating unlikely friendships.
 Hazardous Materials digs deep into truths long buried under decades of emotional detritus.
 How much do we bury in a place, and within ourselves?

-Life-long partners Arthur and Henry, living in the near-literal shadow of Orlando’s Magic Kingdom, come to terms with the legalization of same-sex marriage as they struggle to create a life together and capture a little bit of magic of their own.
+Life-long partners Arthur and Henry, living in the shadow of Orlando’s Magic Kingdom, come to terms with the legalization of same-sex marriage as they struggle to create a life together and capture a little bit of magic of their own.

 Burglars of Hamm (Carolyn Almos, Matt Almos, Jon Beauregard, & Albert Dayan)